Last updated on March 22nd, 2021

-Rounding out the reel’s standout features are a rigid, lightweight graphite rotor, and a cold-forged aluminum spool.
-One of the features surf fishermen really like about this reel’s spool is a tapered lip design that lets line fly off the spool for longer casts with less chance of tangling.
+Rounding out the reel’s standout features is a rigid, lightweight graphite rotor, and a cold-forged aluminum spool.
+One of the features surf fishermen really like about this reel’s spool is a tapered lip design that lets the line fly off the spool for longer casts with less chance of tangling.

 The Shimano Saragosa has long been considered by many to be the gold standard in the mid-priced saltwater spinning reel category.
 For many, it’s also the go-to option in the surf.

-- The go-to saltwater/surf spinning reel for scores anglers for over a decade
+- The go-to saltwater/surf spinning reel for scores of anglers for over a decade

 - Strong Hagane body and 3D designed Hagane gears